SamuelWhitton/natural-daina/README.md

 ## Void Identifier

-The void identifier is **_**.
+**_** is the void identifier.
 It can be used in place of any local object identifier or method input identifier.

 The following example shows the void identifier being used as the identifier of a local object and a method input:
 ```